Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Function Names

-Function names shoul be written the same way as variable names, in lowerCamelCase, with no underscores: `myFunction()`.
+Function names should be written the same way as variable names, in lowerCamelCase, with no underscores: `myFunction()`.

 When there is an acronym, it should be capitalized: write `sendUDP()`, not `sendUdp()`.

 ## Namespace Names

-Nested namespaces should be in UpperCamelCase and the top-level namespace should be in lowerCamelCase, with no underscores, e.g.: `lug::Graphics`.
+Nested namespaces should be in UpperCamelCase, and the top-level namespace should be in lowerCamelCase, with no underscores, e.g.: `lug::Graphics`.

 Do not use nested namespaces that would match top-level namespaces:
 ```cpp